JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

    }
    ```

-   The list of launches will be displayed in the `ContentView`, which the project wizard has already created.
+   The list of launches will be displayed in the `ContentView` view, which is already included in the project.

 4. Create a `ViewModel` class for the `ContentView`, which will prepare and manage the data.
 Declare it as an extension
    to the `ContentView`, as they are closely connected, and then add the following code to `ContentView.swift`: